agriculture-vlab/agriculture-vlab/docs/design/processing/index.md

 definition, identifier, visibility flag, etc.), which can be saved/retrieved into/from the AVL database using Persistence Manager.

 ## Data Sources Manager

+### General

 The Data Sources Manager component handles the external data source modules in the AVL platform.
 The purpose of the Data Sources Manager component is to allow data sources visualization and configuration for their usage in workflows creations.
-The main functionalities exposed by the component are:

- - find all existing data sources visible by a given user,
- - retrieve the parameters of a data source,
- - query the remote data source,
- - retrieve data products

-### General

 The Data Sources Manager component handles the external data source modules in the AVL platform.
 The purpose of the Data Sources Manager component is to allow data sources visualization and configuration for their usage in workflows creations.

 ### Function